 Some programs require courses to be taken concurrently.
 These courses are identified as corequisite courses.
-A student who fails or withdraws from one or more courses identified as a co-requisite must successfully repeat all co-requisite courses not being audited.
-This includes courses that may have been passed on the first attempt.
-If a course is co-requisite with one or more other courses, that requirement is listed in each course description or in the program matrix in this catalog.
+A student who fails a lecture/lab course will also receive a failing grade (F) for any clinical course identified as a co-requisite to the failed course(s) regardless of the grade earned for the clinical course.
+A student who fails a clinical course but passes the/all co-requisite lecture/lab course(s) is required to repeat only the failed clinical course.
+If a course is corequisite with one or more other courses, that requirement is listed in each course description or in the program matrix in this catalog.